 To support waste reduction efforts year-round, residents can now downsize their garbage container for free, at any time of year (the $50 container exchange fee for upsizing still applies)!
 See the different container sizes and rates at Kamloops.ca/CollectionRates.

-From October 15 through 21, the City of Kamloops will be celebrating Waste Reduction Week, a national event aimed to encourage residents to be mindful of the social, economic, and environmental impacts of consumption and waste.
+The City of Kamloops celebrated Waste Reduction Week, a national event on October 15-21, aimed to encourage residents to be mindful of the social, economic, and environmental impacts of consumption and waste.
 Reducing waste is an important part of our community’s goals in the Sustainable Kamloops Plan.
 Expand the titles below more to learn how you can do your part all year long!

 Did you know that books are not accepted in our recycling program?
 Borrow from the library, check out the Bright Red Book Bus/Shelf program through LinK, download an e-book, or buy at a used book store or exchange with friends and family.